-Should a student be too sick to complete an end-of-course evaluation, the student must provide documentation of the illness.
-A Medical Note must be completed and signed by a physician, verifying that the student was too ill to participate in the evaluation for a specified medical reason.
-The note must be submitted to the office within two school days of the missed evaluation.
+Should a student be too sick to complete an end-of-course evaluation, the student must provide a Medical Note signed by a physician, verifying that the student was too ill to participate in the evaluation on the specific date of the evaluation.
+The note must be submitted to the office as soon as possible following the missed evaluation.